Tyler799/Mechwarrior3Guide/Guide.md

 Note: None of these mods replace the Mech3.exe executable.
 Please very carefully read the message on each mod before installing them, and the readme if you can.
 Don't make the mistakes I did.

-* Mechwarrior 3 HD Skins

-It's what it says on the tin.
-HD skins for several 'Mechs in MW3.
-Not all 'Mechs and all skins are affected, but it does get many.
-I'd certainly suggest trying this.

-Note: This will either work with Vanilla MW3, or the Weapons Mod 2.3 or earlier. **If you have Weapons Mod version 2.4 or newer, it comes with this skins pack**

-Also: It adds some extra things to the game, including messages in each map briefing (visibility, hazard info, etc).

-* Mechwarrior 3 Weapons Mod 2.4/2.45
+* Mechwarrior 3 Weapons Mod 2.47

 This both modifies and replaces many of the weapons in Mechwarrior.
 Autocannons are single-shot.
 MGs are faster, more damaging and more accurate.
 Pulse lasers fire far differently. **I cannot overstate how damn good this mod is.** Seriously give it a try.

-Note 1: You *need* to install the 2.4 weapons mod first before the 2.45 patch.
-You can't just install 2.45 on its own.
+Note 1: This includes the previously used HD Skins pack.

 Note 2: Just like how Skyrim has a limited number of skill trees (no more, no less) Mechwarrior 3 has a limited number of weapons.
 If you want a new weapon in the game, you'll need to replace something.
 Because of this, several weapons/electronics/additions are replaced in this mod.
 You can find the specifics in the readme or on his site, but just something to be aware of.

 Note 3: This one does more than it says on the tin.
 If you load up Op 1, Mission 2 you'll find that the turrets no longer have a max degree they can turn to.
 Approaching from the south *is* a death trap.
 You'll need to go northwest to the bridge and hit them where they can't hit you due to terrain.
 More changes like this may happen throughout the game.

-Note 4: It's mentioned that if you're installing this mod, you shouldn't install The reader.zbd file from Teleguy's HD/Widescreen patch.
-Just note that while this is true, if you install the weapons mod afterward, it really doesn't matter.
-It'll be overwritten and work fine.

 *  Mech3 Single-Player Campaign Added Enemies V 1.1